(Pocket-lint) - In January, the UK Government decided that Huawei technology can continue to be used in a limited way in 5G networks.

-But there are a few issues at play, not least the perspective from the US - let's look at the ins and outs here.
+There are many issues at play, not least the perspective from the US - let's look at the ins and outs here.

-Huawei tech is already widespread in UK phone networks
+Huawei tech is widespread in UK phone networks

 Let's get one thing straight - Huawei tech is all over the place, both in existing fixed-line and mobile phone networks.
 Vodafone, EE and Three are all using some Huawei gear in their 5G rollout, with the other - O2 - sharing some of Vodafone's network.

-EE/BT says it estimates the cost as being around £500 million over the next five years.
+After the January ruling, EE/BT says it estimated the cost as being around £500 million over the next five years.
 EE was removing Huawei gear from its core network anyway, in favour of Ericsson gear.
-At one point industry body Mobile UK suggested it would cost the UK economy £6.8 billion to cut Huawei completely out of all networks (which isn't happening).

 What does GCHQ think?

-The Government Communications Headquarters (GCHQ) is clear that the construction of data networks really doesn't have much implication for national security.
+The Government Communications Headquarters (GCHQ) was previously clear that the construction of data networks really doesn't have much implication for national security.

 According to the official UK Government guidance, "GCHQ have categorically confirmed that how we construct our 5G and full-fibre public telecoms network has nothing to do with how we share classified data.